Sustainable data centers

 Even with an extremely efficient data center fleet, we still need energy to run our servers, so we care a lot about where our energy comes from.

-In 2020, we will have committed to enough new renewable energy resources to match 100% of the energy used by every data center built by Facebook, and always in the same state or power grid as the data center itself.
-In 2018, we doubled our corporate renewable energy procurement from 2017, adding over 2.6 gigawatts which accounted for approximately 20% of the global corporate renewable energy volume.
-As a founding member of the Renewable Energy Buyers Alliance (REBA) and a member of RE100 (a global initiative of influential businesses committed to 100% renewable electricity), we work with an extensive network of other companies to scale corporate procurement of clean energy across industries.
-Our data centers are currently supporting nearly 1 gigawatt of operating renewable energy projects – this is about as much power as 100 million LED light bulbs.
+We set an aggressive goal to support our global operations with 100 percent renewable energy by the end of 2020.
+We focus on bringing new wind and solar projects to the same electric grids that power our data centers.
+In 2019, we contracted for an additional 1.7 gigawatts of renewable energy projects, bringing our global portfolio to over 5 gigawatts.
+As a founding member of the Renewable Energy Buyers Alliance (REBA) and a member of RE100 (a global initiative of influential businesses committed to 100 percent renewable electricity), we work with an extensive network of other companies to scale corporate procurement of clean energy across industries.
+Our data centers are currently supported by over 2 gigawatts of operating renewable energy projects – this is about as much power as 200 million LED light bulbs.

 We team up with utilities, state regulators, and other customers to determine the best clean energy solutions for our data centers and a cleaner grid.
 This often includes participating in regulatory dockets to encourage utilities to add more renewable energy and working through regulatory processes with local utilities to enable green tariffs that other companies can use as well.
 These green tariffs allow customers to purchase renewable energy matched to their consumption, which help promote new investments in clean energy.

 As Facebook grows, we aim to use more renewable energy and make it a higher percentage of our energy mix.
-In 2018, we achieved 75% renewable energy for our operations
+In 2019, we achieved 86 percent renewable energy for our operations.

 Growing the grid in Utah